jenkinsci/dynatrace-plugin/README.md

 <img src="/img/conf/process_test_run_registration_plugin.png" />

+* do not add the Register Test Run step in Jenkins
+* install & configure the Ant/Maven/... plug-in in your build script: https://community.dynatrace.com/community/display/DL/Automation+Library+%28Ant%2C+Maven%29+for+Dynatrace
+* register the Test Run using the Ant/Maven/... plug-in and make sure to pass the Jenkins build id ${BUILD_ID} in the meta data of the test run.
+The Jenkins Plug-in will use this build id to retrieve the results.

 ### Post Build Action

 At the end of the build, add the Dynatrace AppMon **post-build action** to retrieve the test results.
 You can also decide if the test results will change the build status.